TelerikAcademy/TypeScript-OOP/Topics/02. variable-declarations/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true } -->
 # let declarations
-- By now you’ve figured out that var has some problems, which is precisely why let statements are a new way to declare variables.
+- By now you’ve figured out that var has some problems, which is precisely why let statements were introduced.
 Apart from the keyword used, let statements are written the same way var statements are.

 ```javascript
 let hello = "Hello!";